openplanet-nl/nadeoapi-docs/docs/live/clubs/edit-room.md

 ]
 ```

-If the player doesn't have enough permissions in the club to edit rooms, the response will contain an error:
+If the player does not have enough permissions in the club to edit rooms, the response will contain an error:

 ```json
 [